Illinois Lawyers for National Vaccine Injury Compensation Program

 A vaccine injury case in the VICP is intended to be "no cost" to an injured petitioner.
 Any compensation awarded to a petitioner goes 100% to the petitioner and is not taxable.
 You will never receive a bill from our office, nor will you pay a percentage of your award to us.

 Our office will advance all the costs of litigation including filing fees, medical records gathering, and expert fees.
-At the conclusion of your case, we will file a petition with the Court to have the government pay our reasonable attorneys fees and costs.
+At the conclusion of your case, we will file a petition with the Court to have the government pay our reasonable attorneys' fees and costs.

-To learn More About How Our Office Might be Able to Help You Get Compensated For Your Injury
+Learn More About How Our Office Might be Able to Help You Get Compensated For Your Injury